sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <br />

-### Searcher: Hybrid (experimental)
+### Searcher: Index use

 #### searcher: searcher_hybrid_final_state_total

 <p class="subtitle">Hybrid search final state over 10m</p>

-This graph should be empty unless you enable the feature flag "search-hybrid".
+This graph is about our interactions with the search index (zoekt) to help complete unindexed search requests.
+Searcher will use indexed search for the files that have not changed between the unindexed commit and the index.

 This graph should mostly be "success".
 The next most common state should be "search-canceled" which happens when result limits are hit or the user starts